icme/cme257-advanced-julia/hw/hw4.md

 * An array A of size(x) by size(y), where A[ i,j ] is the number of iterations it took z = x[ i ] + 1im * y[ j ] to surpass the escape_tol parameter in norm.
 If the point did not escape, set A[ i,j ] to escape_tol + 1.

 Parameterize your function on a type T (T should be a Real type) that lets you change the precision of your computations.  (the reason: look at how [complex is defined](https://github.com/JuliaLang/julia/blob/master/base/complex.jl))

-In your package, include an example in the README, any package dependencies in REQUIRE, and some tests in your test file (one such test might be to make sure that a fixed point - R(z) = z does not diverge).

 ###  Visualize your results